andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 Once the food is tabled, the crew participates in a champagne toast

+After the toast everyone fills their plate and finds whatever couch, chair, bench, ledge, armrest, or other ass-cheek sized horizontal surface 2-3 feet off the ground that's available for 15 people in a 1 bedroom downtown Oslo apartment.
+I enjoy a few glasses of champagne over breakfast before switching to beer.

 <h4 class="article-subheader">This is Where The Parade Came</h4>
 "Wait.... what parade?"